12.3 Ten-to-Sixteen Week Study Plan

 Phase10-week focus16-week focus

-OpeningOrientation, Rules 217/219, ethicsAdd minimum-standards review
+OpeningOrientation, Rules 217 and 219, ethicsAdd a minimum-standards review

 Public safetyVictims, juveniles, traffic, DWIAdd victim and traffic scenarios

-Critical responseMedical, HazMat, ALERRT, crisis, TBIAdd first aid and mental health reps
+Critical responseMedical, HazMat, ALERRT, crisis, TBIAdd first-aid and mental-health reps

 Applied Scenario Guidance